Gsantomaggio/krabbitmqctl/README.md

   -h, --help                help for rabbitmqctl
       --kubeconfig string   Path to kubeconfig file to use -n, --namespace string    Kubernetes namespace to use.
 Default to namespace configured in Kubernetes context (default "default")
-  -s, --service string      RabbitMQ Service (default "rabbitmq")
+  -p, --podname string      Pod where execute the command.
+Default is "" pick one random -s, --service string      RabbitMQ Service (default "rabbitmq") -v, --version             Print the version and exit
 ```

 for example: